deepv24/Rbac-User-Service-Backend-Assignment/README.md

    git clone https://github.com/deepv24/Rbac-User-Service-Backend-Assignment.git
    cd Rbac-User-Service-Backend-Assignment

+2. Change the property in application.properties
+    for local: spring.profiles.active- local
+    for docker: spring.profiles.active - docker

+3. Please insure before running the application Zookeper and Kafka Should be running
+      Docker desktop should be running in your env

-2. Install dependencies and run the application:
+4. Install dependencies and run the application:

    Using Maven:

    ./mvnw spring-boot:run

    Using Docker Compose:

    docker-compose up --build